TakuyaSuenaga/pylineworks/README.md

 ## Installation

-If you don't have setuptools-rust, run `pip install setuptools-rust`

 To install run `pip install git+https://github.com/TakuyaSuenaga/pylineworks.git`.

-Alternatively, you can clone the repo and run `python setup.py install`.
+Alternatively, you can clone the repo and run `pip install path/to/pylineworks`.

 ## Quick Start